bobllor/TEKLabeler/docs/02reports.md

 I'd rather not have either result, so the program will reject any files missing these columns.

-## Why is there support for "First Name" and "Last Name" instead of just one "Full Name"?
+## Why is there support for First Name and Last Name instead of just one Full Name?

 Mainly for flexibility purposes.